wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Q:**&ensp;What is that power?

-**M:**&ensp;The power of conviction, based on personal realisation, on one’s own direct experience.
+**M:**&ensp;The power of conviction, based on personal realisation, on one’s own direct experiënce.

 **Q:**&ensp;Some realised people say that knowledge must be won, not got.
 Another can only teach, but the learning is one’s own.